yrhacks/yrhacks-discord-bot-2023/README.md

 ### Google Sheets

 - Create a Google Sheet with the Discord usernames and tags of registered students
-- Create a Google Cloud project with the Google Sheets API
+- Create a Google Cloud service account with the Google Sheets API
-- Create a OAuth 2.0 Client ID and save the JSON as `credentials.json` in the project directory
+- Generate an API key and save the JSON as `credentials.json` in the project directory

 ### Running Locally